hansbu/generate_heatmap_pannels/README.md

 The run instructions are the same for all branches.

 ## Setup Parameters
-You need to change the path in the following codes.
+You need to change the path in the following codes in main.py.
 The variable names are self-explanatory

 ```python
 # these folders will be replaced by paramaters